zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 Vulnerability exploitation flowchart:

-Here is a simplified version of the road map, see the detailed process in Section 4.
+Here is a simplified version of the road map, see the detailed process in Section 4.<br>
 ![2](Images/2.png)

 ## 3 Vulnerability details

 ### 3.1 Unauthorized arbitrary file movement vulnerability

-This vulnerability does not require a login.
+This vulnerability does not require a login.<br>
 The vulnerability is in the file /aruba/bin/swarm.cgi:

 ```